Class SymmetryProto.Builder

 public int getPermutationsCount()A list of variable indices permutations that leave the feasible space of solution invariant.
 Usually, we only encode a set of generators of the group.

-repeated .operations_research.sat.SparsePermutationProto permutations = 1;
+repeated .operations_research.sat.SparsePermutationProto permutations = 1;- Specified by:

-in interfaceSymmetryProtoOrBuilder
+getPermutationsCountin interfaceSymmetryProtoOrBuilder

 -